prezly/react-promise-modal/README.md

 # React Promise Modal

-The proper (and easy) way of using modals in React.
+The easies way of using modals in React.
 With Promises.

 ## Usage